HNow/HMC1012/README.md

 # Functional Requirements

-- Homepage where the leaderboard will be displayed
+- Homepage where the leaderboard will be displayed on the right hand side of the screen and where the centered play button will be.
 - Game page where the user can play the game
 - Differing visual styles for the game page from which the user can choose through buttons on the homepage
 - About page informing the user about the game
 - Leaderboard on homepage to track wins in a row